-What if you temporarily stopped looking at what appears on the screen?
-What if you stopped thinking about all your interests, joys, troubles and responsibilities and quietly paid attention to only the feeling of being present and the space in which thoughts, images and objects appear?
+What if you temporarily stopped looking at what appears in your mind or outside you—on the screen?
+What if you stopped thinking about all your interests, joys, troubles and responsibilities and quietly paid attention to only the feeling of being present, to what arises in your awareness, the space in which thoughts, images and objects, even your body appears?
 What if you just stop doing everything for 10 to 15 minutes and paid attention to awareness itself?
-Or what it you just focused intently on one thing?
+Or, alternatively, what if you just focused intently on one thing (another form of meditation)?
 Well something both amazing and, for some frustrating, would happen.
 You would start to relax, but you would also start noticing how much your mind was full of thoughts and images and how it runs on automatic.
-It’s like a machine that keeps on going and going without you really controlling it.
-Many would realize how stressed they were but never knew it.
-All those thoughts and mental activities have a real tangible physiological impact on the body and mind.
-Nothing happens for free in this universe.
-They use energy and stimulate the nervous system.
-It may get frustrating to see all that activity.
-You may get impatient and start thinking about all the stuff you have to do or prefer to be doing besides this exercise.
-Either way, if you decide to stay with the exercise, over time you will discover more and more the peaceful space in which you exist as the feeling of “I am”- the Presence of awareness or consciousness itself.
-You’ll discover how refreshing it is to be in that space and how it actually regenerates you.
-Amazingly you mind will get more clarity not less.
-It’s like waking up in a pristine environment from a good night sleep, but even better, because it didn’t take up 7-8 hours of your time.
+Your mind is like a machine that keeps on going and going without you really controlling it.
+You might also start to notice discomfort in your body.
+You would realize how stressed you are but never knew it or just avoid it altogether.
+All those thoughts and mental activities have a real tangible physiological impact on the body and mind—call it the body-mind, because they fundamentally inseparable.
+By convention we separate the body and mind, but they cannot practically be separated—the mind is embodied.

 When you start to meditate, there is a shift in the relationship between body and mind.
 You start to feel the body more and become less preoccupied with the content of your mind.
 This produces in a sense of deep relaxation as bodily functions like breath, mind, and heart rate start to shift into slower rhythm.
 The result is that you feel better, more energized and relaxed.
 The “better feeling” is what we associate with an innate sense of happiness.
 In the next articles we will present some more good reasons to take up the practice of meditation or contemplation.
-What better way can you spend 20 minutes of your day?
+What better way can you spend 10-30 minutes of your day?
 It can increase your productivity, energy, and happiness while decreasing your stress and your potential for dis-ease.
 And it’s free!

 © 2017 Keyvan Golestaneh